EvenLegion/Helix/apps/arbiter/docs/rank-sync.md

 - No change needed: `No change needed for user#1234.`
 - Dev bypass (local/dev without Manage Nicknames or role hierarchy):
   - `Approved (dev bypass): would set user#1234 to “AFTER”, but bot lacks permissions in this environment.`
-- Hidden division: `Division XYZ does not show rank.
+- Hidden division (non-staff): `Division XYZ does not show rank.
 Nothing to apply.`
+- Staff (hidden) division: Prefix-only update applied; rank symbols and circled number omitted.
 - Not in guild: `User is not in this guild.`
 - Division not found: `Division XYZ not found.`
 - Error: an error code/message is returned.